-The Energy Information Administration (EIA) in its November forecast has revised downward its projection on rising winter heating costs.
-Bills for households fueled by natural gas are now expected to rise 41% ($306 more per household) rather than the 48% hike ($350 more per household) that EIA predicted in October.
+The Energy Information Administration (EIA) in November has revised downward its projection on rising winter heating costs.
+Bills for households fueled by natural gas are now expected to rise 41% ($306 more per household) rather than the 48% hike ($350 more per household) EIA predicted in October.

 Citing the continued shut-in of natural gas and oil production in the Gulf of Mexico, the EIA said the average Henry Hub price for the fourth quarter will hover around $13.48/Mcf.
 The Henry Hub natural gas spot price is expected to average $9.15/Mcf in 2005 and $9.00/Mcf in 2006.
 In October 2005, the Henry Hub natural gas spot price averaged $13.82/Mcf and the monthly average spot price is likely to remain above $10/Mcf until peak winter demand is over, the EIA said.